Application Process for PhD studies

 * All copies of educational documents (diplomas and diploma supplements/academic transcripts) must be officially certified: bear an original seal and a signature of an authorized official of the issuing school/university.
 Copies of education documents can also be certified with an Apostille.
 Some country-specific requirements also specify the way documents must be certifed.

 If there is an entrance interview required for admission, it might take place via Skype and a candidate is not expected to show up for an interview in person.
+Applicants will be informed of their exam date(s) and time(s) by the respective faculty.
 The candidates have to be aware of the procedure practiced for Skype interviews at UT.
-UT uses the Skype free software to conduct the video call.
+UT uses free Skype software to conduct the video call.
 For information about the use of Skype, see https://support.skype.com/en/.
 The interviewee must create a Skype account for themselves.

 The applicant needs the following solutions for the interview via Skype